How to Clean Your Pool Filter

 Cleaning a sand filter does not require much equipment, but the owner’s manual may come in handy if something goes wrong during the process.

-• Run the pump on the backwash setting until the water flowing from the waste line runs clear – usually just a few minutes.
+5. Run the pump on the backwash setting until the water flowing from the waste line runs clear – this usually takes just a few minutes.

-• Once a year, remove the filter basket during this step and pour in the sand filter cleaner.
+• Once or twice a year, remove the filter basket during this step and pour in the sand filter cleaner.

 • Turn on the pump just long enough to move the cleaner into the sand.